 The 2012 women's team was one of the best in WLC history.
 Sophomores Marya Haegler and Julie Favorite placed first and second overall at the NACC Championships.
 In total, four WLC runners finished inside the top 11 as the team finished second in the field, its highest finish at a conference championship since 2005.
 Haegler earned NACC Runner of the Year honors, giving a WLC runner that distinction for three straight years.
 The Warriors women also had their best-ever finish at the NCAA Division III Midwest Regional, placing 21st out of 40 teams.
 Haegler earned All-Region honors by finishing 33rd overall.

 In 2011, Travis coached Katie Schommer to a second consecutive win at the NACC Championships, as she became the first women's runner in conference history to repeat as champion at the event.
 The 2010 season marked the first time that a Warriors women's cross country student-athlete qualified for the NCAA Division III Championships.
-Schommer, who placed 47th out of 279 runners at the event, still holds the fastest time of any NACC runner (21:58.1) to compete at the NCAA Championships.
+Schommer placed 47th out of 279 runners at the event with a time of 21:58.1.

 Zach Shiels became the first student-athlete in program history to qualify for the NCAA Division III Championships in 2008, placing 24th overall in a field of 280 runners at the NCAA Division III Midwest Regional.

 Both teams finished runner-up at the 2005 Lake Michigan Conference Championships, the best finish for the men in 11 previous seasons of LMC competition.
 The women posted no lower than a second-place finish in the LMC for six straight seasons (2000-2005).
 Travis, who coached the women's team to LMC titles in 2002 and 2004, was named LMC Coach of the Year each of those years.

 Individually, Travis has coached seven conference champions; Jacob Jodat (2017), Chase Robles (2014), Marya Haegler (2012), Katie Schommer (2011, 2010), Zach Shiels (2008), Tim Koepsell (2002, 2003, 2005), who was the first male student-athlete in LMC cross country history to win three titles, and Rebecca Porinsky (2001).
 The Warriors have combined for 10 individual titles in the past 18 seasons.